-The Scalabrini International Migration Network (SIMN) is an umbrella organization established in 2007 by the Congregation of the Missionaries of Saint Charles, Scalabrinians.
+The Scalabrini International Migration Network (SIMN) is an umbrella organization established in 2007, and inspired on Blessed Bishop John Baptist Scalabrini.
 SIMN encompasses more than 250 grassroots Scalabrini entities that serve and advocate for the dignity and rights of migrants, refugees, internally displaced people, and seafarers around the world.

 Blessed Bishop John Baptist Scalabrini founded the Roman Catholic Scalabrini congregation in 1887 to serve Italians migrating to the Americas.
 For the next seventy years, Scalabrini missionaries established parishes, schools, hospitals, migrant service centers, cultural centers, orphanages, nursing homes, cooperatives, migrant associations, and service committees, with a focus on the United States, Latin America, and Europe.
 During the 1960s, the congregation extended its mission to all migrants and expanded its outreach worldwide.
 Its programs for people on the move have since multiplied, especially for the neediest and most vulnerable.